MARTHA BRAE

 The present Martha Brae town was created by Henry Cunliffe in 1762 out of the eastern portion of his sugar estate, Holland.
 He named the town Lyttelton, after the then-Governor of Jamaica, William Lyttelton, but this name was gradually lost and the town reverted to the older name of the nearby river.

-Martha Brae watershed is one of Forestry Department's administrative unit and is shown in the above image.
+Martha Brae watershed is one of Water Resources Authority's administrative units and is shown in the above image.